SaliuA/Customer_churn_prediction/README.md

 ### Summary :

-Random Forest model obtained a Recall score of 0.83, demonstrating its effectiveness in predicting Customers who would churn.
-The AUC-ROC score is 0.82, this indicates that the model possess a good level of separability, which means it is adept at distinguishing between churned and non-churned customers, significantly surpassing the threshold of random chance.
-The base logistic model had a score of 0.59 and 0.72 respectively for recall and AUC-ROC.
+The random forest model as an accuracy score of 0.85.The model does well at correctly predicting churned customers with a recall score of 0.87
+The models AUC is 0.94 signifying the model is doing well at predicting and not just random guessing.

 ### Built With